Joliette and surrounding area: summer itinerary to discover the destination

 DAY 1

-After this moment of artistic contemplation, take advantage of the beautiful summer days by paddling down the Rivière L'Assomption.
-These increasingly popular boats can be rented at three locations near Joliette: Parc Louis-Querbes, just outside the city center; Plage Maria-Goretti in Saint-Charles-Borromée; and Parc des Champs-Élysées in Notre-Dame-des-Prairies, where you can try out a board from the company NatürSup.
-And what better way to end the day than at Glace Nature for a delicious ice cream made with ingredients from the Lanaudière region.
+After this moment of artistic contemplation, enjoy the beautiful summer days by exploring the L’Assomption River on a stand-up paddleboard.
+These increasingly popular boards can be rented at three locations near Joliette: at Louis-Querbes Park, right near downtown; at Maria-Goretti Beach in Saint-Charles-Borromée; and at Champs-Élysées Park in Notre-Dame-des-Prairies, where you can try a board from NatürSup.
+And what better way to end the day than at one of the downtown restaurants, such as Sim’s Irish Pub, L’Âtre, or Table G, the restaurant at the Hôtel Château Joliette?

 DAY 2